theBowja/genshin-db/examples/examples.md

   description: 'Talent Level-Up material.\n' +
     'Poetry is the soul of the land of the wind.\n' + 'Poetry is the manifestations of the will to encourage.
 In the dark days, the gales in the streets and alleyways whisper words of fury, like the battle drums, like the low rumbling before the storm.',
-  sortorder: 2359,
+  sortorder: 2423,
   rarity: '3',
   category: 'AVATAR_MATERIAL',
-  materialtype: 'Talent Level-Up Material',
+  materialtype: 'Character Talent Material',
   dropdomain: 'Domain of Mastery: Realm of Slumber',
   daysofweek: [ 'Wednesday', 'Saturday', 'Sunday' ],
   source: [ 'Crafted' ],